Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Introduction

 \subsection{Our contributions}

-In this work we present a countermeasure to side channel opponents targetting the message in PQC Lattice-based KEM.
-The attacker uses ciphertext malleability to do so.
-The countermeasure uses the same ciphertext property to perform the attack as a defense mechanism.
+In this work, we present a countermeasure to side-channel opponents targeting the decoding of the message in PQC Lattice-based KEM.
+The attacker uses ciphertext malleability to do so and, according to Ravi et al. \cite{ravi2021exploiting}, generic countermeasures such as masking \cite{chari1999towards,ishai2003private,prouff2013masking} or shuffling \cite{herbst2006aes,veyrat2012shuffling} are not sufficient.
+The countermeasure uses the same ciphertext property to perform the attack as a defence mechanism.
+As a consequence, the attacker cannot exploit ciphertext malleability to retrieve the secret.

+However, from a high-level perspective, the countermeasure reuses existing primitive functions.
+Although side-channel attacks against these functions can circumvent the countermeasure, it is fully compatible with other generic countermeasures.
+We recommend its deployment alongside a shuffling countermeasure to have a message side-channel resistance similar to a masking and shuffling countermeasure but at lower costs.
+In essence, the countermeasure presented in this work ``displaces'' the leakage point from a function where generic countermeasures are not effective to one where they are.

 The countermeasure initially intervenes in the \Fdec procedure of the KEM.
 We also discuss extending its application to the remainder of the \KDec procedure.
 We discuss the specificities of this extension for three NIST PQC competition candidates, namely SABER, FrodoKEM and ML-KEM.